“Can you use Vitamin C and retinol together?” It’s one of the questions that I get asked more often by the Beautiful with Brains community.

 - Retinyl Palmitate

 - Retinyl Retinoate

-- Paula’s Choice Resist Wrinkle Repair Retinol Serum ($42.00): 0.1% retinol.
-Available at Feel Unique, Nordstrom and Paula’s Choice.
+- Paula’s Choice Resist Wrinkle Repair Retinol Serum ($42.00): A medium-strength 0.1% retinol serum infused with antioxidant to prevent premature wrinkles.
+Available at Sephora, Nordstrom and Paula’s Choice.

 Related: What’s The Best Type Of Vitamin A For You?

 Can You Use Vitamin C And Retinol Together?

 If Vitamin C and retinol are both such powerful anti-aging superstars, it makes sense to use them together.
 So why do so many experts recommend you don’t?

 Rumour has it Vitamin C and retinol have pH differences.
 Let me explain what this means.
 Research shows that L-Ascorbic Acid (the pure form of Vitamin C) needs to be formulated at a pH of 3.5 to penetrate skin.

 Retinol needs to be converted into Retinoic Acid to work its anti-aging magic.
 The enzymes that make this conversion possible have an optimal pH of 5.6